 No matter how skilled a technician is, the plain truth is that no one likes to work with a jerk and absolutely no one wants to hire one.
 To get around this, you need to put yourself in the customers’ shoes and decide if this is the kind of person you’d want working in your home or business premise.

-While the way technicians interact with customers differ from the rest of your staff – mainly in that they’re often face-to-face with customers–the technician you do hire should ideally be “a people-person,” in much the same way that you’d expect someone in sales or marketing to be.
+While the way technicians interact with customers differs from the rest of your staff – mainly in that they’re often face-to-face with customers–the technician you do hire should ideally be “a people-person,” in much the same way that you’d expect someone in sales or marketing to be.
 The bottom line is you want to work with people who are capable of being friendly to customers and who work well with others.

 This being said, spotting a bad apple isn’t as easy as asking them “Would you tell a building manager they’re an idiot for messing up the central heating system?”
 Hopefully, no candidate would ever answer “Yes!” to that, but even so, your questions need to be a bit more tactful, too.
 In order to gauge this, you need to ask qualitative, open-ended questions, where there’s no right answer, but simply two or more ways of doing things.